-The establishment has derived 95% of its revenue from ten customers based overseas.
-At 31 March 2019, the establishment had significant concentration of credit risk with ten overseas customers accounting for 94% of the trade receivables.
+The establishment has derived 99% of its revenue from ten customers based overseas.
+At 31 March 2020, the establishment had significant concentration of credit risk with six overseas customers accounting for 50% of the trade receivables.
+Management believes that this concentration of credit risk is mitigated as these customers have long standing relationships with the related entities.